JonasVollhaase/Minerva/README.md

 ![MinervaFolders](https://user-images.githubusercontent.com/22538066/80595865-b7c84580-8a25-11ea-921e-8b6b6848039e.PNG)

-# Hotstrings
+# User programmable hotstrings
 Some text is shorter in nature, and does not require an entire popupmenu to execute.
-For this, put a document called "Hotstrings.txt" next to Minerva and make you own.
-Hotstrings are either inserted right as you press the keycombination, or when you press the keycombination followed by either `space`, `tab` og `enter`.
+For this, put a document called "Hotstrings.txt" next to Minerva and make your own.
+Hotstrings are either inserted right as you press the key-combination, or when you press the keycombination followed by either `space`, `tab` or `enter`.

+In this project, I have supplied an example that'll get you going.

+# Additional hotstrings
+* Type `,sd` to insert short-date.
+It will look like "060520"
+* Type `,dt` to insert date-time.
+It will look like "06-05-2020 05:44"
+* Type `,t` to insert time.
+It will look like "05:44"
+* Type `,d` to insert date.
+It will look like "06-05-2020"

+# TODO
+* Make Minerva accept .txt, .docx and other .ahk in addition to the .rtf files
+* Make Minerva look recursively to enable nested folders
+* Performance optimize
+* Make .ini file